elanatframework/Code_behind/doc/new_features_on_new_versions.md

 - Support delay and repetition in time intervals in WebFormsJS
 - Support for negative indexes to access values ​​from the end of the list in WebFormsJS
 - Support for calling URLs in WebFormsJS
+- Improving the functionality of HtmlData classes by adding new methods
+- And a series of minor changes and improvements